Breaking News | Never Allow Under-Age To Drive, FRSC Pleads With Parents

 According to him, any person caught will face the law.

-ALSO READ: FG democratising broadband connectivity — Osinbajo He noted that the command had deployed no fewer than 300 both regular and special marshals for special patrol to ensure free movement.
+READ ALSO: Eid-El-Fitr: CUPP laments worsening security situation, calls for prayers, tolerance He noted that the command had deployed no fewer than 300 both regular and special marshals for the special patrol to ensure free movement.

 Irelewuyi also called on motorists to be careful while using the road and to ensure that their vehicles were in good condition.

-“You should ensure that your vehicle are in good condition and avoid speed as children may be busy celebrating Sallah” he said.
+“You should ensure that your vehicle is in good condition and avoid speed as children may be busy celebrating Sallah” he said.

 Vanguard News Nigeria